At Rush, we encourage our patients to partner with their health care providers to be actively involved in their care.

 - Participate in the development and implementation of your plan of care.

 - Receive important information about your care and visitation rights in a preferred language.

-- Carefree from discrimination (based on age, race, ethnicity, ancestry, marital or parental status, veteran’s status, religion, culture, language, disability, sex, sexual orientation, gender, gender identity/expression, socioeconomic status or any other category protected by federal or state law or country or city ordinance.).
+- Care free from discrimination (based on age, race, ethnicity, ancestry, marital or parental status, veteran’s status, religion, culture, language, disability, sex, sexual orientation, gender, gender identity/expression, socioeconomic status or any other category protected by federal or state law or county or city ordinance.).
 This also applies to any person who may have the legal responsibility to make decisions regarding medical care on the patient’s behalf.

 - Receive care and treatment that respects your cultural and personal values, beliefs and preferences to the extent permitted by law and hospital policy.

 - Review or obtain copies of your medical record within a reasonable timeframe.

 - Access or request information regarding your protected health information (PHI) under the Health Insurance Portability and Accountability Act (HIPAA), including but not limited to a change of your medical record, or disclosure of your health information in accordance with law and regulation.